 Yes.
 TCS has complied with applicable environmental law/regulations/guidelines applicable in India.
 No fine/penalty/action was initiated against the entity under any of the applicable environmental laws/regulation/guidelines.

-S Specify the law/regulation/ guidelines which was not complied with Provide details of the non-compliance Any fines/penalties/action taken by regulatory agencies such as pollution control boards or by courts Corrective action taken, if any NA
+S/N Specify the law/regulation/ guidelines which was not complied with of the non- ,, Corrective action taken, if any NA